timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 **Note** - if you use alternative `groupId`, `artifactId` values remember to update the `packageinfo` and `import` statements in the files used throughout the rest of this tutorial.
 {: .note }

-We'll now created the required modules.
+We'll now create the required modules.

 ## The microservice DAO API